-The broad money supply (M2) decreased from YER 7,241.5 billion in march 2022, compared with YER 7230.9 billion in June 2022, a decrease of YER 10.6 billion (0.1 percent).
-The actual growth rate of broad money was well below the annual target of 18.3 percent, as noted in the annual monetary plan.
-This indicates that monetary expansion in 2021 remained within the economy's absorptive capacity.
+The broad money supply (M2) increased slightly from YER 7,229.1 billion in December 2021 to YER 7230.9 billion in June 2022 (YER 1.8 billion.
+The actual flat growth rate of broad money was well below the annual target of 18 percent, as noted in the annual monetary plan.
+This indicates that monetary expansion in 2022 remained within the economy's absorptive capacity.

-The narrow money supply (M1) decreased by YER 4369.2 billion (0.05 percent), while quasi-money decreased by YER 2861.7 billion (0.3 percent) in June 2022.
+During the first half of CY 2022, the narrow money supply (M1) decreased by 0.1 percent to YER 4369.2 billion while quasi-money decreased by 0.3 percent to YER 2861.7 billion.
 The drop in narrow money reflected an increase in the currency in circulation and demand deposits.
 The upward trend in quasi-money was due to the increases in time and foreign deposits.

-The predominance of currency in circulation, which accounted for 48 percent of the total money supply in June 2022, compared with 48.2 percent in march 2022, is evidence that Yemen continued to rely heavily on cash as its primary means of financial intermediation.
+The predominance of currency in circulation, which accounted for about 48 percent of the total money supply in June 2022, compared with 49.4 percent in 2021, is evidence that Yemen continued to rely heavily on cash as its primary means of financial intermediation.